-And as always, if you're thinking about buying or selling real estate, be sure to give us a call.
+And as always, if you're thinking about buying or selling real estate, be sure to give us a call at (727) 400-3315 or message us by clicking HERE.
 Our team of experienced agents can help you find the answers to many of these questions & more.
 We are here to help you find your dream home!

 Wondering what your home may be worth in Pinellas County, FL?

 Andrea is the Managing Partner of The Sandy Hartmann Group and runs the team alongside Sandy Hartmann.
 She would love to talk to you about real estate!
 Andrea was born and raised in the Tampa Bay a....

 Try This Simple Cost of Living Calculator Before Your Next MoveThinking about a move to a new place can be a really exciting time!
 A move to a new state or even across a state can take a lot of

 Understanding The Florida Homeowners Portability Benefit And Why Its ImportantIf you own property in Florida and have heard the term ‘portability’ and feel perplexed, you’re not alone!
 This